 There are a number of key tax benefits available to property investors which don’t require an extensive knowledge of the taxation system or dodgy calculations.
 These benefits can be hugely helpful in offsetting the cost of holding a property while pursuing a ‘buy and hold’ capital growth strategy.
 We’ve outlined these strategies over the next few pages.

 A few words of caution, though.
-Different ownership structures will affect the tax benefits you are able to claim and how they are operated, so bear this in mind before starting to claim every deduction you can think of (for more on ownership structures, see page 110).
+Different ownership structures will affect the tax benefits you are able to claim and how they are operated, so bear this in mind before starting to claim every deduction you can think of.
 Remember, also, that the Australian Taxation Office takes a dim view of any strategies employed solely to avoid the payment of tax.

 Negative gearing and deductible costs

 This is the main tax ‘benefit’ that most investors are familiar with.
 It essentially softens the blow of holding a negativelygeared property by allowing you to claim the difference between income and costs as a deduction – thus reducing your overall taxable income.
 All the while, the property should be gaining in value.